 Hip Raise Workouts for Women that Work

-This is the main event of the hip raise exercise challenge so be sure to get your form right.
+What are hip raises?
+This is the main event of the hip raises exercise challenge so be sure to get your form right.
 Make sure your glutes are doing most of the work here.
 If your hamstrings are cramping, that’s a sign of weak glutes.
 Keep working on them!

 Lie on the floor on your back with bent knees and both feet flat on the floor.
 Keep your arms out to the side at about a 45-degree angle with palms up.
 Brace your core, squeeze your glutes, and lift your hips off the floor until your body forms a straight line from shoulders to knees.
 Lower back to the floor.